lealobanov/Year1-COMP1101-Programming-NodeJS/README.md

 	const auth = firebase.auth();
 	</script>

-In index. js, the API initialized through a real time listener for authentication state change (logged in/logged out).
+In index. js, the API is initialized through a real time listener for authentication state change (logged in/logged out).
 Upon logging into the server, post methods are enabled such that a logged in user has the capability to initialize a new forum post.

 	auth.onAuthStateChanged(firebaseUser => {